 Warts can be passed from person to person, sometimes indirectly, and often grow on the fingers.
 But they are most troublesome when they occur on the bottom of the foot.
 They form hard tissue that can stick out from the skin surface or be embedded in the skin, causing pain.
 A medical professional may recommend cryotherapy (liquid nitrogen) for freezing the skin, or they may recommend an over-the-counter medicine to treat warts.

 This is a big name for a common condition that causes bumps on the skin and tends to be harmless.
 But as the name suggests, it can be very contagious.
 Athletes can get this from sharing towels and clothing or touching infected mats.
 They can also spread it from one part of their skin to another by scratching it.
 The rash appears as raised pink bumps on the trunk of the body, arms and legs with a dip or crater in the middle.
 It usually does not itch and often goes untreated.
-Treatment can include topical ointments, scraping the papule away, or cryotherapy.
+Treatment can include topical ointments, scraping the bumps away, or cryotherapy.

-This condition common among wrestlers can cause skin lesions on the head, neck and shoulders.
+This condition, which is common among wrestlers, can cause skin lesions on the head, neck and shoulders.
 It’s primarily spread through skin contact and is very contagious.
 It causes small, usually painful, blisters on the skin.
 The blisters will often break and form open sores.
 Medical experts can diagnose it by the appearance of the skin.
 It is often treated with oral antiviral medicine.
 Of note, anyone suspected to have this should not be in direct contact with pregnant women or babies when they have sores present.

 These skin conditions can include minor infections such as folliculitis (infection of the hair follicle) and impetigo (honey-colored, crusting lesions).
 More serious infections include abscesses and cellulitis (infection of the inner layer of skin).
 Signs and symptoms include red spots surrounding the hair follicle (folliculitis) to raised swollen and tender skin (cellulitis and/or abscess).
 Coexisting fever indicates a more serious infection and should be seen by a medical professional immediately.
 Treatment for bacterial infections involves topical and sometimes oral antibiotics.

 One thing to remember is that if your athlete is having a skin problem, it might be a problem for the whole team.
 You want to spread positivity, not skin infections.
 Always notify coaches, athletic trainers and medical staff when there is a problem.
 Many skin infections have a prescribed time course for treatment and limitations on play while skin infections are active.